nicehash/excavator/amd/README.md

 Please note that you need administrator privileges to do so and a restart is required after executing the .bat file.
 The second requirement will be removed for the next stable version.
-Lastly, for the initial run, it is very important to **reset the graphics card to stock settings.**
+Lastly, for the initial run, it is very important to **reset the graphics card to stock settings, including the BIOS.**

 If everything goes well, you should see the following message: